Why "Sea of Insanity"?

 Why does Dirk keep calling Isle "Iole"?

 Because that's her name.
 Not to be confused with "Isle Mere," her current alias.
-(Yeah, it's a terrible pun, but in this strip what isn't?)
+Like so much in this strip, it is a terrible pun.

 Can Isle be physically hurt?
 I thought she was made of water.